Tropomyosin receptor kinase C: Family members

 Tropomyosin receptor kinases, also known as neurotrophic tyrosine kinase receptors (Trk) play an essential role in the biology of neurons by mediating Neurotrophin-activated signaling.
 There are three transmembrane receptors TrkA, TrkB and TrkC (encoded by the genes NTRK1, NTRK2 and NTRK3 respectively) make up the Trk receptor family.
 This family of receptors are all activated by neurotrophins, including NGF (for Nerve Growth Factor), BDNF (for Brain Derived Neurotrophic Factor), NT-4 (for Neurotrophin-4) and NT-3 (for Neurotrophin-3).

 While TrkA mediated the effects of NGF, TrkB is bound and activated by BDNF, NT-4 and NT-3.
 Further, TrkC binds and is activated by NT-3.
 TrkB binds BDNF and NT-4 more strongly than it binds NT-3.
 TrkC binds NT-3 more strongly than TrkB does.

-There is one other NT-3 receptor family besides the Trks (TrkC & TrkB), called the "LNGFR" (for "low affinity nerve growth factor receptor").
+There is one other NT-3 receptor family besides the Trks (TrkC and TrkB), called the "LNGFR" (for "low affinity nerve growth factor receptor").
 As opposed to TrkC, the LNGFR plays a somewhat less clear role in NT-3 biology.
 Some researchers have shown the LNGFR binds and serves as a "sink" for neurotrophins.
-Cells which express both the LNGFR and the Trk receptors might therefore have a greater activity - since they have a higher "microconcentration" of the neurotrophin.
-It has also been shown, however, that the LNGFR may signal a cell to die via apoptosis - so therefore cells expressing the LNGFR in the absence of Trk receptors may die rather than live in the presence of a neurotrophin.
+Cells which express both the LNGFR and the Trk receptors might therefore have a greater activity—since they have a higher "microconcentration" of the neurotrophin.
+It has also been shown, however, that the LNGFR may signal a cell to die via apoptosis—so therefore cells expressing the LNGFR in the absence of Trk receptors may die rather than live in the presence of a neurotrophin.

 It has been demonstrated that NTRK3 is a dependence receptor, meaning that it can be capable of inducing proliferation when it binds to its ligand NT-3, however, the absence of the NT-3 will result in the induction of apoptosis by NTRK3.